glotzerlab/garnett/doc/readerswriters.rst

 RW indicates glotzformats can read and write on this format.
 R indicates glotzformats can only read.
+N/A indicates the format does not support storing this property.
 Additional Properties: Mass, Charge, Diameter, Angular momentum, Moment of inertia
 + None
 ++ Incomplete